 Your lawyer should quote a block fee for professional services for all aspects of the transaction.

-At Meredith Bateman Law Office, our usual fee for a purchase is $700.00 (plus HST and disbursements) if on the Land Titles System, or $850.00 (plus HST and disbursements), if not on the Land Titles System.
+At Meredith Bateman Law Office, our usual legal fee for a general purchase is $1000.00, plus HST and disbursements, if on the Land Titles system, or $1200.00, plus HST and disbursements, if not on the Land Titles system.

 What are the disbursements?

-Land Transfer Tax in New Brunswick doubled effective June 1, 2012 and is an expense to keep in mind so you are not surprised.
+Land Transfer Tax in New Brunswick is an expense to keep in mind so you are not surprised.
 This is a tax that is paid by the purchaser for any real property in New Brunswick and, like most other disbursements, due on your closing date.
-The higher the purchase price the more you are going to pay in transfer tax which could get quite expensive.
+The higher the purchase price the more you are going to pay in transfer tax, which could get quite expensive.

-Other “unexpected” surprises a purchaser should consider in calculating funds needed to buy are oil or propane adjustments which could amount to $200.00 to $500.00, property tax adjustments, and items like surveys (around $550.00 to $1,000.00 or more) or title insurance (around $250.00) required by your lender/mortgage company, which will add hundreds of dollars on your final amount needed to close your purchase that you may not have been expecting.
+Other “unexpected” surprises a purchaser should consider in calculating funds needed to buy are oil or propane adjustments which could amount to $500.00 or more, property tax adjustments, and items like surveys (around $550.00 to $1,000.00 or more) or title insurance (around $250.00) required by your lender/mortgage company, which will add hundreds of dollars on your final amount needed to close your purchase that you may not have been expecting.

 Usually your lawyer will have you bring in one certified cheque or bank draft on the day before closing payable to your lawyer’s firm “in trust” to include the lawyer’s fees and disbursements and the adjusted balance due to the vendor on closing (“Adjusted?” – see adjustments below).
 Those funds will be placed in the lawyer’s trust account along with the mortgage advance and will be used to close the deal.
 Your lawyer should provide you an exact figure before the closing date.